 6. What happens when a parent reports a bullying incident?

 Good practice includes:

 - Recognising that the parent may be angry or upset;

 - Keeping an open mind – bullying can be difficult to detect, so a lack of staff awareness does not mean no bullying occurs;

 - Making clear that the school does care and something will be done (bullying must be one of our top priorities, tomorrow will not do!)

-- Explaining the Academy policy, making sure procedures are followed.
+- Explaining the school policy, making sure procedures are followed.

-When a case is referred the appropriate HOS/AHOS must be sought IMMEDIATELY.
-If they are absent or unavailable the incident should not be left.
-It should be dealt with by another HOS or AHOS.
-Prompt response to a parent is important but response should not be confused with resolving the matter as the parent might typically have a narrow perspective on what might be a wider matter.
+When a case is referred to the appropriate Pastoral Leader it should be dealt with promptly.
+A response to a parent is important but response should not be confused with resolving the matter as the parent might typically have a narrow perspective on what might be a wider matter.

 Parents should be invited to discuss their concerns establishing a mutually convenient time to meet if required or requested.

 Parents of the (alleged) bullying child should be invited in to discuss their child’s behaviour.
 It is better to involve parents constructively at an early stage.
 Parents (or the threat of them) should not be used as a form of punishment for bullying; we need to build a co-operative ethos.